 Residents of Community South Osteopathic Family Medicine Residency program have the opportunity to participate in medical conferences, teach medical students, attend out-of-town retreats and learn about more specialized topics of interest to practice.

 Every week, residents and faculty meet for one full afternoon to learn about pertinent topics in family medicine.
-In addition to medical topics, which run the gamut of family medicine, areas covered include monthly OMT with Marian faculty, behavioral science, medical ethics, complimentary/integrative medicine, practice management, and organized medicine.
+In addition to medical topics, which run the gamut of family medicine, areas covered include OMT, behavioral science, medical ethics, complimentary/integrative medicine, practice management, and organized medicine.
 Presenters include full-time faculty, specialists practicing at Community hospitals, residents, and various speakers from the community.

 The behavioral science program attempts to help residents gain a better understanding of their patients and themselves–to improve both physician satisfaction and the quality of patient care.
 Conferences serve as the didactic forum, but the full-time availability of a behavioral faculty and social worker in the patient care area allows teaching in the context of patient contacts.
 The behavioral faculty is also available to the residents for individual assistance and stress management as needed.

-Each year, there is an out-of-town residency retreat during a fall weekend that encourages personal growth and residency improvement.
+Each year there is a residency retreat that encourages personal growth and residency improvement.
 Residents and faculty are required to attend; families are invited as well.

 Medical Student Teaching